Diversity & Inclusion

 Diversity, Equity, Inclusion, Social Justice, and Belonging (DEIJB)

 The University of Hartford welcomes diverse individuals without regard to race, ethnicity, national origin, sex, gender identity or expression, age, socio-economic status, ability, learning disabilities or physical ability, sexual orientation, religious creed, or veteran status.
-This diversity forms and enhances our community – a community that we affirm in our values and civility statements.
+This diversity forms and enhances our community – a community that we affirm in our Mission and Vision statements.

 The University is deeply committed to ongoing efforts to create and cultivate a welcoming campus climate that is inclusive, and a community where students, faculty, and staff feel supported, safe, and valued.